Overview of the Medicare Physician Fee Schedule

 Audiology and Speech-Language Pathology Services

-Audiology and speech-language pathology services under Medicare Part B (outpatient) have reimbursement rates established by the Medicare Physician Fee Schedule (MPFS) regardless of provider setting, except for outpatient audiology services provided in hospitals, which are paid under the Outpatient Prospective Payment System (OPPS).
+Audiology and speech-language pathology services under Medicare Part B (outpatient) have reimbursement rates established by the Medicare Physician Fee Schedule (MPFS) regardless of provider setting, except for outpatient audiology services and specific speech-language pathology services (stroboscopy, laryngeal function studies, or certain services not provided under a therapy plan of care) provided in hospitals, which are paid under the Outpatient Prospective Payment System (OPPS) [PDF].
 Medicare Part B covers outpatient services and inpatient physician visits.
 Inpatient rehabilitation and diagnostic services are covered by Part B after depletion of the Part A 100-day skilled nursing facility stay or 90-day hospital stay or at disqualification of skilled nursing status.

 MPFS payment is determined by the fee associated with a specific Current Procedural Terminology (CPT) code and is adjusted by geographic location.
 The fee schedule is updated annually by the Centers for Medicare and Medicaid Services (CMS) with new rates going into effect January 1 of each year.
 By law, CMS must publish the new rates in the Federal Register by November of the preceding year.
 ASHA publishes an analysis of the new MPFS annually and includes CPT codes used by audiologists and speech-language pathologists, their national average payment amounts, and information related to specific policy changes for the calendar year.